Thinking about buying a home? A new, free toolkit might help you make better decisions, and avoid falling into common traps in the process.

 1. Don’t fall behind, and what to do if you do

 2. Keep up with ongoing costs, from insurance to repairs

 4. Understanding refinancing and home equity lines of credit

 Before you begin the homebuying process, it’s important to check your credit reports and credit scores to get an idea of where you stand — and how it could affect your ability to buy a home, as well as how much house you can buy.
-You can get your credit reports for free every year on AnnualCreditReport.com, and you can see two of your credit scores for free, updated monthly, on Credit.com.
+You can get your credit reports for free every year on AnnualCreditReport.com, and you can see two of your credit scores for free, updated every 14 days, on Credit.com.

 More on Mortgages & Homebuying: